AREEG94FAHAD/make_your_cv/README.md

-# Make your cv with one minute 😊😊
+# Make your cv with one minute 📝 📝
-Make your CV easy peasy as lemon squeezy it is a platform to make cv with less than one minute
+Make your CV easy peasy as lemon squ eezy it is a platform to make cv with less than one minute

 # Image
 ![make your cv](https://user-images.githubusercontent.com/30151596/117553100-25a34600-b058-11eb-8670-d653d7b71105.PNG)